top of page

 Ceramic Tiles

 Ceramic tiles are made from clay and fired in a kiln.
-They are affordable, easy to maintain, and come in many colors and patterns.
+They are affordable and easy to maintain.
+You can find them in many colors and patterns.
 Ideal for walls and low-traffic floors, ceramic tiles offer versatility for various styles.

 Porcelain Tiles

 Porcelain is a type of ceramic tile but denser and less porous.
-It is highly durable and water-resistant, making it perfect for bathrooms, kitchens, and outdoor spaces.
+It is highly durable and water-resistant.
+This makes it perfect for bathrooms, kitchens, and outdoor spaces.
 Porcelain tiles often mimic natural stone or wood, providing a high-end look.

 Natural Stone Tiles

 Materials like marble, granite, slate, and travertine fall under natural stone tiles.
-They bring a luxurious and timeless appeal but require more maintenance and sealing to prevent stains and damage.
+They bring a luxurious and timeless appeal.
+However, they require more maintenance and sealing to prevent stains and damage.

 Glass Tiles

-Glass tiles add brightness and a modern touch, often used as backsplashes or decorative accents.
-They reflect light well but can be slippery and fragile, so they are best for walls or low-traffic areas.
+Glass tiles add brightness and a modern touch.
+They are often used as backsplashes or decorative accents.
+They reflect light well but can be slippery and fragile.
+Therefore, they are best for walls or low-traffic areas.

 Cement Tiles